Information, terms and conditions (Effective May 2017)

 The maximum luggage allowance for guests boarding our ships is 90kg per guest, however, airlines also impose their own luggage allowance, with which you must also comply, and this is usually less than the cruise allowance.
 There are always restrictions on the amount, size and weight of the luggage you may take on any flight, in particular where we are using non-scheduled services.
 We strongly recommend that you check with your airline directly for confirmation of your baggage allowance as allowances vary by airline and excess luggage fees may apply.
 In some instances baggage allowances can be limited to as little as 15kg.
 All luggage allowances are subject to variation by the airline concerned and you may be charged additional costs by the airline for excess luggage.

-Please make sure that all valuable and important items (for example, medicines, jewellery, fragile items, important travel and other documents, video/camera/computer equipment) are carried by hand and not packed in your luggage or left unsecured in your stateroom or elsewhere onboard ship.
+Please make sure that all valuable and important items (for example, medicines, jewelry, fragile items, important travel and other documents, video/camera/computer equipment) are carried by hand and not packed in your luggage or left unsecured in your stateroom or elsewhere onboard ship.
 Special care must be taken of such items.

 34. Lost, delayed or damaged property